IvanGavrilov/CalcKit/calculators.md

 Each variable can have any number of equations.
 It might also have 0 equations in which case the variable is considered to be an input.

-In the **Equations** field you an put as many equations as you need to.
+In the **Equations** field you can put as many equations as you need to.
 Each equation needs to put on a new row.

 For example, in the [Length Converter](https://app.calckit.io/tool/275d4ed792437a21339c37e9d1dc25a1ebf51265#) you'll find the following equations for the `Meter` variable:
 ```